unclepaul84/google-forms-assistant-for-team-snap/README.md

-# Google Forms assistant for TeamSnap
+## TeamSnap Assistant for Google Forms

-Google Forms addin which provides ability to easily send google forms to TeamSnap members.
+**What is TeamSnap Assistant for Google Forms?**

+TeamSnap Assistant is an add-on for Google Forms which allows team managers to bring the power Google Forms to Team Snap teams.
+With a few clicks team manager can choose a team, pick members and send a Google Form, prefilled with tracking fields.
+Member responses can be directed to a Google Sheet complete with tracking fields.

+Uniform order forms, Tournament date surveys or any other information collection has never been easier thanks to the power of Google Forms!

 ##### How to use